 On a recent trip to Los Angeles, I stayed at a bland beige corporate hotel chain with paper coffee cups that thanked me for making a difference.
-The cups were made of 100% recycled material, and despite there being no other choice for a cup in sight, I nevertheless apparently now get to save the world and make a difference just by drinking my coffee.
+The cups were allegedly made of 100% recycled material, and despite there being no other choice for a cup in sight, I nevertheless apparently now get to save the world and make a difference just by drinking my coffee.
 No, thank-you, green capitalism.
 Thank-you for caring.

 Not far from West Hollywood, in one back corner of Griffith Park, are the bizarre ruins of the old Los Angeles Zoo (1912-1965), where I made my first stop.
 WPA workers in the 1930s hand-sculpted a variety of animal-scaled stone (concrete) caves, stairways and cages for the zoo, perhaps attempting to approximate the feel of the animals’ native cage environments.
 They also courteously placed several picnic tables just in front of the bars, so visitors could sit down and enjoy lunch without having to move away from the entertainment.

 There are more traditional metal cages at the old zoo as well, and in these, nature has begun to reclaim its dominion.
-Vines creep between any narrow gap, and inside the cages it is profoundly still.
+Vines creep through any narrow gap, and inside the cages it is profoundly still.
 Webs gossamer in shafts of greenish sunlight.

 The entire time I was exploring this place, there was the distant sound of firecrackers snapping at irregular intervals.
 In the otherwise eerie emptiness, the effect was very Raymond Carver.
-The drive in had a desolate feel that reminded me of one of the last scenes in Robert Altman’s Short Cuts, where the actor played by Chris Penn snaps and kills a woman who rejects his sexual advances, only to be saved when a deus ex machina earthquake provides an alternate explanation for her death.
+The drive in had a desolate feel that reminded me of one of the last scenes in Robert Altman’s Short Cuts, where the actor played by Chris Penn snaps and kills a woman who rejects his sexual advances, only to be saved from murder charges when a deus ex machina earthquake provides an alternate explanation for her death.
 Weird shit happens in LA.
 A day after this visit to the zoo, I spotted some alternate universe dopplegänger of myself, standing at the edge of the ruins of a cliffside neighborhood, and when I approached him, he said, clear-eyed: “I’ve been waiting for you.
 I dreamed that something was going to happen…”